Skip to content

 dotnet new console -n IrcCoding

-This command creates a new directory called IrcCoding containing a basic structure for a C# console project.
-Enter project directory:
+This command creates a new directory called IrcCoding with a basic skeleton for a C# console project.
+Enter the project directory:

 Open the Program.cs file and modify the code to output a simple message: